comsysto/github-pages-basic-auth-proxy/README.md

   * Proxy between GitHub Pages and User
   * Ask for Authentication (github credentials)
-  * Only proxy through if user is member of GitHub Organization or in list of users allowed to access
+  * Only proxy through if user is member of GitHub Organization or normal GitHub user (depends on how you run proxy)

 ### 1.3 How is this secure?